The 2016 State of Marketing Report by Salesforce revealed that almost 50% of top content marketing leaders leverage user-generated content.

 2. Seeking Users’ Permission

-Although UGC is free almost all of the time, there are legal issues involved too.
+Although user-generated content is free almost all of the time, there are legal issues involved too.
 But let’s say you launch a user-generated content contest to encourage people to share their pics with your products or brand.

 In such cases, you need to seek their permission if you want to use their images on your business pages and website.
 You may even need to acknowledge and give credit to the person who originally created the content.